blue3k/ATFClone/README.md

 2. DOM generator for VS2017 is update.
 See readme in DevTools\DomGenVS.
 3. XSDgen is integrated for regular xsd dom generation for load/save xml.
 4. And some minor changes.
-5. TitleTab control - you can separete editors with title tab.
+5. TitleTab control - you can separate editors with title tab.
-6. ElementType of graph can be added as an adaptor so that you can override all property by element.
+6. ElementType of graph can be added as an adapter so that you can override all property by element.
-7. Visual script(Tong script) editor sample
+7. Tong script editor sample.
+Tong script is a script engine for my in-house game engine base
-8. And more
+8. And more...

-NOTE: Build & Install DevTool\DomGenVS Visual Studio 2017 plug-in.

 ### [What's New](https://github.com/SonyWWS/ATF/wiki/ATF-News) ###